Sending FlashCard

 A handler has a particular signature for the gotham web framework to work with

-, a provided by gotham.
+it.
+In goes a State, a provided by gotham.
 At goes a tuple of a state, and

 whatever you want to return.
 All in all this amounts to the following code.